-Prices- starters from 15 to 30 AED.
+Prices- starters are from 15 to 30 AED.
 Main dishes from 40 up to over 100 AED.
-They do daily dishes from Sunday till Thursday 12:00 pm-5:00 pm where meals are served with salad, soup, soft drink, and side dishes for 49AED.
+They do daily dishes from Sunday till Thursday 12:00 pm-5:00 pm where meals are served with salad, soup, soft drinks, and side dishes for 49AED.

-With the biggest amount of Indian expacts, you can definitely find many Indian restaurants there.
+With the biggest amount of Indian expats, you can definitely find many Indian restaurants there.
 I will mention a few of them.
-India Palace reputable Indian cuisine with 12 locations in UAE.
+India Palace is a reputable Indian cuisine with 12 locations in UAE.
 In 2018 and 2019 they won two awards.

 Locations-Dubai Mall, Ibn Battuta Mall, JBR, and others